– Rosmarinus Officinalis

 According to Greek legend Aphrodite rose from the foam on the shores of Cyprus covered in rosemary.

 In Ancient Greece and in Ancient Rome rosemary was associated with remembrance.
-Students would wear rosemary to help them concentrate during exams.
+Students would wear the rosemary herb to help them concentrate during exams.